want to make a podcast?

 I love Story Mechanics' remote/home recording guide.
 I'll send this to an interviewee if I'm talking to them over Zoom or the phone, and I want them to record their side of the conversation (this is called a "self sync").

-What else should I be reading and thinking about?
+What else should I read and think about?

 "Enough with the mic pics: They’re missing the point" by Julia Barton for Current